THE FINAL REPORT

 SERVING DEFENDANTS WITH A CEASE AND DESIST LETTER

 When I learned of the extent of the defendants' disregard and defiance of our permanent injunction, I drafted a Cease and Desist Demand Letter which I can provide to our attorney at the appropriate time.
-Basicly this letter establishes our “red line” across which violators may not cross without suffering serious legal consequences.
-I hope our members will want to review the C&D Demand Letter and perhaps amend it at an upcoming meeting.
+Basicly this letter establishes our “red line” across which the state defendants may not cross without facing serious legal consequences.
+I expect our members will want to review the C&D Demand Letter and perhaps amend it at an upcoming meeting.

 As pointed out by Chicago attorney Meredith Martin Addy, “parties that have won injunctions almost always prefer to bring contempt proceedings instead of commencing new lawsuits.
 That’s partly because contempt proceedings are much faster and cheaper: There’s no discovery, and the matter is decided by a judge, not a jury.